maheedhar1305/ProductPricingService/README.md

 ### 2.3 Meaningful API error messages

-It is important that when there is a failure in the application, we communicate the reason for failure in such a manner that clients can use to troubleshoot and fix the issues on their end.
+- It is important that when there is a failure in the application, we communicate the reason for failure in such a manner that clients can use to troubleshoot and fix the issues on their end.
 To this effect, the application has a robust and extendable error handling mechanism in place which will handle any failures in the application and accurately convey the reason for failure to the client.
+- Also,  HTTP Error codes are used to depict the nature of the failures

 Here are a few examples :